 Your California Sexual Harassment Attorneys

 If you or a coworker has experienced workplace sexual harassment, you don’t need to remain silent.
-The attorneys of Rafii & Nazarian, LLP, are here to help you assess your case, file your complaint, and resolve your lawsuit, both in and outside of court.
+The attorneys of Rafii & Associates, P.C. are here to help you assess your case, file your complaint, and resolve your lawsuit, both in and outside of court.
 Schedule a free initial consultation to learn your rights and legal options.